-The university plucked approximately 50% of their incoming freshman class from the ED round.
-No official ED stats have been released for the Class of 2025, but the Director of Admissions did state that there were roughly 4,500 applicants and 1,000 students accepted.
-This works out to an estimated ED acceptance rate of 22%.
-For the Class of 2024, those applying ED were accepted at a 25% clip, better than three times the regular decision rate of 7%.
+The university plucks approximately 50% of their incoming freshman class from the ED round.
+No official Northwestern ED acceptance rate for Class of 2027 has been released, but the Director of Admissions did state that there were roughly 5,200 applicants and around 1,000 students accepted.
+This works out to an estimated ED acceptance rate of 20%.
 The conclusion is obvious: Those who are serious about attending Northwestern should definitely consider applying via binding early decision.

 Northwestern University Admissions – SAT, ACT, and Class Rank

-Those enrolled in the Class of 2024 (most recent official stats available), sported average standardized test scores of 1468 on the SAT and 33 on the ACT.
-An astonishing 95% of Class of 2025 members placed in the top decile of their graduating high school class and 99% landed in the top quartile.
+Those enrolled in the Class of 2024 (most recent official stats available), sported median standardized test scores of 1520 on the SAT and 34 on the ACT.
+An astonishing 95% of Class of 2026 members placed in the top decile of their graduating high school class and 99% landed in the top quartile.

 Admissions Trends & Notes – (Class of 2026 & 2027)

 - There were 667 more applications submitted in 2022-23 than in the previous cycle.